Diggin' in dah Vaults

-Diggin' in dah Vaults is a compilation album by Black Moon.
+Diggin' in dah Vaults is a compilation album by American hip hop group Black Moon.
 The album features seven remixes of tracks originally released on their debut Enta da Stage, and a few songs originally released as B-Sides on past singles.
 The track "Headz Ain't Redee" was originally featured on the Gold-certified soundtrack to New Jersey Drive.
 The album was not authorized by the group, Nervous Records (US) bootlegged it after Black Moon refused to submit a new album and went to court with the record label.